There are many kitsuke tools utilized to wear kimono; for a beautiful exposed neckline, you may wish to utilize an emon-nuki (衣紋抜き)!

 This is where you will place the top of the elastic loop on the emon-nuki.

-Make sure it’s centered and then pin it on your juban to keep it in place.
+Make sure it’s centered, then pin it to your juban to keep it in place.

 With the sewing complete, try it on to make sure the placement works for you.
 You can always easily remove it and adjust the placement up or down if you need to make adjustments.